wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

 # JsDoc && jsdoc2md

-JsDoc is an API documentation generator for Javascript
+[JsDoc](http://usejsdoc.org/) is an API documentation generator for Javascript
-jsdoc2md is a tool to help developers create markdown API document from jsdoc-commented
+[jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) is a tool to help developers create markdown API document from jsdoc-commented

-## jsdoc intro
+## JsDoc

 JSDoc's purpose is to document the API of your JavaScript application or library.
 It is assumed that you will want to document things like modules, namespaces, classes, methods, method parameters, and so on.